 World Leader in Noise Control Engineering

 In 1984, current Soundown president Joseph Smullin joined his scientific consulting practice J&A Enterprises with the materials manufacturing company Dick Cleary had formed.
 The collaboration that emerged combined the best of both worlds – manufacturing superior materials and integrating a scientific approach toward using them.
 Cleary passed away and Smullin then acquired Soundown.
-Over the following decades, the company grew to become the most highly respected source of noise reduction solutions for the marine industry, expanding to take on sound-related challenges in the architectural, industrial, medical, and aviation spheres as well.
+Over the following decades, the company grew to become the most highly respected source of noise reduction solutions for the marine industry, expanding to take on sound-related challenges in the architectural, industrial, and medical spheres as well.

 “The world was going to the moon, but I was interested in flow,” says Smullin, who started at MIT as an aerospace engineer in the ‘70s, but switched to naval architecture.
 His greatest passion was racing dinghies, and he found a way to couple this passion with his studies.
 The principles governing how a boat moves through water and how sound moves through spaces and surfaces have a lot in common.
 For Smullin, they’ve gone hand in hand.